Photo courtesy of

 Record sources relevant to researching slave ancestors:

 Records of slaves will be found in a variety of documents, but research is greatly hampered by the practice of using only given names for slaves.
+Ideally, the very first thing you want to determine is the name of the last slave holder, but you will need clues in order to that.

 General